Ghost-Drive/ghost-node/README.md

 1. As IPFS default WebUI is shipped via the public IPFS network, it is not available out-of-the-box in our GhostCloud private IPFS network.
    If you need to use it, it can be separately installed from the https://github.com/ipfs/ipfs-webui

-  ### Master Node Requirements // KYC Required, please email us directly: help@ghostdrive.com
+  ### FOR SP PROVIDERS // KYC is required, please email us directly: hello@ghostdrive.com

   Typical 4-node NVM + GPU installation
 - Rack 24U 1x